 That being said, good job VPNSecure passes our tests successfully with no major leaks whatsoever.

 As we discussed earlier, we’re going to run some speed tests and see whether VPNSecure can take the heat or not.
 In order to do so, instead of picking the fastest server and see what it’s capable of, we’re going to pick several ones and post the results for each.
 We’re trying to achieve a rather wide spread by choosing one server for each significant area on the globe.
 The results are as follows:

-As you can see, the speed values aren’t extraordinarily high, but they’re constant, wherever you might access VPNSecure from, and that’s a big plus.
+As you can see, some of the speed values are not extraordinarily high, but they’re somewhat constant, wherever you might access VPNSecure from, and that’s a big plus.
 Kudos for that!